 - Reaction time

-How taking CBD supplements makes an athlete feel varies.
+How using CBD products makes an athlete feel varies.
 We’ve heard some describe the sensation as “being in the flow” or “having a calm mind.”
-Others have said they feel “more awake” or “energized” after taking the supplements.
+Others have said they feel “more awake” or “energized” after taking a serving.

 Why Do Athletes Respond Differently to CBD?

 CBD’s influence on the endocannabinoid system and other receptor systems tends to affect some athletes differently.
-Everyone metabolizes all substances — including CBD supplements — in different ways.
+Everyone metabolizes all substances — including CBD products — in different ways.

 How you will respond to taking CBD can be influenced by: